Connecting Professionals Through

 Cristina Rivera, MS, RD, CSSD, CDN, CEDS-C

-Mentoring SIG
+Mentoring

 The Mentoring SIG’s mission is: Building all types of connections within iaedp, including mentoring relationships.
 The purpose of iaedp™ mentorship is to provide a resource to clinicians who are new to the field of eating disorders, new to iaedp, or looking for guidance.
 Each relationship is tailored to meet the needs of the mentee and the mentoring connection.
 Learn more about mentorship opportunities.